Core Solutions Blog

 Everyone has varying learning styles and comes with different levels of confidence and skills.
 Consider both when assessing each member of your team for EHR training, and be patient and empathetic regarding their confidence.

-Much training today (synchronous and asynchronous) includes a balance of visual learning (videos and images), verbal instruction (text backup) and hands-on (demos and examples).
+Much training today (synchronous and asynchronous) includes a balance of visual learning (videos and images), verbal instruction (text backup), and hands-on (demos and examples).
 Each learner responds better to certain types.
 Using a personalized approach will give them confidence in their new skills, enabling them to become super users.
-Foster your super users, and you will find effective learning spreading across your team.
+Foster your super users, and you’ll find effective learning spreading across your team.

 2. Tailor EHR training plans to individual computer literacy skills and tech-savviness